mabiesen/My_Site_OLD_NO_RAILS/README.md

 OLD GOAL: to create resume and portfolio that are fully responsive.
 Inspired by recent work with Unity, an extremely versatile application that allows one to create apps for a variety of platforms.

 NEW GOAL: one-stop-shop matthewbiesen page.
 This seems like a great idea as I am not very fond of social media so my webpresence is lacking in that regard.
-Page will help to provide insight into my personality.
+Page will help to provide insight into my personality and provide new web challenges, as well as allow a display of projects for non-github users.

 Update 1/5/2017:
 * Added button to allow direct viewing of resume pdf on resume page